mila-iqia/summerschool2015/README.rst

 .. code-block:: bash

   $ pip install git+git://github.com/Theano/Theano.git --user

+.. note:

+  If you are using Windows and selected "Use Git from Git Bash only" when installing Git, or if the command above failed because git is not available in the path, then you need to run the command line above from the "Git Bash" terminal instead of the regular Windows command prompt.

 If you are following these instructions in advance, you may need to execute this command in order to get last-minute fixes: